Getting PAID: An intro to Angel Investing - Part 1

 This section has focused a bit on internet retail.

 However at their core, many-many business models out there is a version of buy-low-and-sell-high.
-These can be things as diverse as
+These can be things as

 All of them are pretty much subject to the same differentiating factors outlined above.